Urbanoid/grant-framework/applications/Neutronix.md

 ### Project Details

-> Neutronix enables rapid market entry for Metallicus by establishing a compliance-first, consultative channel to onboard Canadian credit unions to DeFi and RWA integration - driving MetalX utility and financial sector innovation.
+> Neutronix enables rapid market entry for Metallicus by establishing a compliance-first, consultative channel to onboard Canadian credit unions to DeFi and RWAs - driving MetalX utility and financial sector innovation.
 >
 > The project is still in its infancy, but it draws on my own experience coordinating startups and businesses.
 My passion and deep understanding of Metallicus's value proposition allow me to say without a shadow of a doubt that I have the necessary skills to advance Metallicus' cause in Canada.